danirus/django-comments-xtd/docs/tutorial.rst

 Flags
 =====

-The Django Comments Framework supports `flagging <https://django-contrib-comments.readthedocs.io/en/latest/example.html#flagging>`_ comments, so comments can be flagged for:
+The Django Comments Framework supports `comment flagging <https://django-contrib-comments.readthedocs.io/en/latest/example.html#flagging>`_, so comments can be flagged for:

  * **Removal suggestion**, when a registered user suggests the removal of a comment.
  * **Moderator deletion**, when a comment moderator marks the comment as deleted.